 The Best Way to Clean Your Cartridge

-If you have recently purchased a filter cartridge that has begun to slow down its cleaning potential, you may consider cleaning it.
+You may consider cleaning if you have recently purchased a filter cartridge that has begun to slow down its cleaning potential.
 You need to clean your filter whenever its PSI, or pounds per square inch reading, goes up anywhere from around eight PSI to ten PSI.

 Alternatively, pool owners who prefer to operate on a precise yearly schedule can choose to clean their filter cartridges every four to six months to avoid clogging.